M76XL Imperial Four XL Installation

 - Turn the handle fully clockwise to close the faucet valve (counter-clockwise for cold side).

-- Put the end of one of the supply lines in a bucket.
-Gently open the shut-off valve and allow water to flow until foreign matter no longer comes out.
-Repeat same procedure with the other supply line.
+- Place the end of the hot water supply line in a bucket.
+Open the shut-off valve and allow water to flow until sediment and particles no longer come out.

 Important for next 2 steps: The deck unions are ½” straight iron pipe.
 They are NOT tapered pipe threads.
 The watertight seal is made by the gasket on the supply line.
 Do NOT over-tighten the water supply lines.